2007 •Nintendo DS

 PowKiddy RGB10 becomes much easier to judge once it is forced into the same room as PowKiddy RGB10S, PowKiddy X15, and GameForce.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 PowKiddy RGB10 versus PowKiddy RGB10S is interesting because brand neighbor is the obvious angle.
 Compared with PowKiddy RGB10, PowKiddy RGB10S makes the more obvious play for readers who care about brand neighbor.
 PowKiddy RGB10S is tracked around 80.0.
 Its overall rating is ⭐️⭐️⭐️⭐️½.
-That said, powKiddy RGB10 versus PowKiddy X15 is interesting because brand neighbor is the obvious angle.
-If PowKiddy RGB10 feels almost right but not quite, PowKiddy X15 is the sort of nearby detour that can completely change the shortlist.
+From another angle, powKiddy RGB10 versus PowKiddy X15 is interesting because brand neighbor is the obvious angle.
+From another angle, compared with PowKiddy RGB10, PowKiddy X15 makes the more obvious play for readers who care about brand neighbor.
 PowKiddy X15 is tracked around 80.0.
-In practice, its overall rating is ⭐️⭐️⭐️⭐️¼.
-From another angle, powKiddy RGB10 versus GameForce is interesting because closest match is the obvious angle.
-GameForce sits close enough to PowKiddy RGB10 to make the comparison meaningful, but different enough to sharpen the buying decision.
+That said, its overall rating is ⭐️⭐️⭐️⭐️¼.
+In practice, powKiddy RGB10 versus GameForce is interesting because closest match is the obvious angle.
+From another angle, compared with PowKiddy RGB10, GameForce makes the more obvious play for readers who care about closest match.
 GameForce is tracked around 95.0.

 PowKiddy RGB10 is currently tracked around Plastic: $80 Metal: $120 Pro: $85 and lands in the $075 - $100 pricing band.
-This category is ruthless about value perception.
-A handheld can be beloved at one price and impossible to defend at another.
+Retro handhelds are almost never judged in isolation; they are judged against the five other devices sitting one tab away in a buyer's browser.

 The spreadsheet points shoppers toward Aliexpress, Aliexpress (Metal Shell) 1, 2, and Aliexpress (Pro Version) 1, 2, 3, 4 for availability.
 That matters because storefront quality, shipping confidence, and after-sales expectations often shape the emotional experience of a purchase before the box even arrives.